AliyunContainerService/serverless-k8s-examples/rds-mysql-wordpress/README.md

 ## WordPress Application using Aliyun RDS

-The following document describes the deployment of a wordpress application using aliyun rds.
+The following document describes the deployment of a wordpress application with MySQL database from Alibaba Cloud RDS.

 ## Test It Out